hardwario/docs/tower/firmware-sdk/task-scheduler.md

 :::info

-To run a task anywhere you can use functions from the second set (without the `current` in the name)
+To run a task anywhere you can use functions from the second set (without the `current` in the name).

 For example, if you want to **turn the LCD off 5 seconds after pushing a button** you can use these functions.